Chapter 4:

 I fumbled for words, taken aback by the sudden confrontation.
 "W-what are you talking about?"

-The question lingered in the air, left without an answer.
+The question stayed in the air, left without an answer.
 They stared at me with a silence that wouldn't let up, their faces inscrutable.
 Then, as if acting in perfect harmony, one of them moved behind me, grasping my arm tightly.
 Before I could react, a punch struck my stomach, its impact robbing me of my breath.

 "What are you guys doing?"
 I managed to gasp, the pain shooting through my body.
 They ignored my protests entirely, their eyes locked on me like predators sizing up their quarry.
 With each blow that landed, panic surged within me.
 My thoughts raced, struggling to make sense of the situation.
-Were they part of a street gang?
-And what did they mean by "imposters"?

-A particularly brutal blow to my stomach left me hunched over, my thoughts scattered like leaves in the wind.
+Another particularly brutal blow to my stomach left me hunched over, my thoughts scattered like leaves in the wind.
 Through my blurred vision, I caught sight of the black scarves hanging from their collars, a kind of uniform that suggested their affiliation.
 It was evident they were part of a group with their own set of rules.
 Did I walk into their turf?
 But how does that even make me an imposter?
 "P-please, stop.
 I didn't do anything..."

 "Just answer, were you one of those fakers, pretending to be one of us?"
 The question was delivered with a sharpness in each word, heavy with suspicion.